sushita01/2D-Hill-Rider-using-GLUT/README.md

 fuel <= 0.0f
 ```

-the game ends because the car has no fuel.
+the fuel is set to zero and the game ends.
+The game over reason is not time related.

-### Time Up
+## 43.2 Time Finished

 If: